harbortype/ShowSmoothNodeAngleAndProportion/README.md

-# Show Smooth Node Angle and Proportion
+# Show Kinks

 ![](images/preview.png)

+Previously known as *Show Smooth Node Angle and Proportion*.

 This is a plugin for the [Glyphs font editor](https://glyphsapp.com/).